Penstemon compactus

 Habitat

-Open calcareous (Limestone or Dolomite) slopes and outcrops in the subalpine zone at 2000 to 2900 m elevation.
-Common associates are stinking horsemint (Monardella odoratissima), clematis (Clematis spp.), columbine (Aquilegia spp.), and other species of Penstemon ((Welsh et al. 2008).
+Penstemon compactus occurs on open calcareous (Limestone or Dolomite) slopes and outcrops in the subalpine zone at 1675 to 3040 m elevation.
+Common associates are conifer trees such as fir (Abies) or spruce (Picea), stinking horsemint (Monardella odoratissima), clematis (Clematis spp.), columbine (Aquilegia spp.), and other species of Penstemon (Welsh et al. 2008, Welsh et al. 2015, Alexander 2016, Stevens et al. 2020, SEINet 2026).

 Terrestrial Habitats